|Department||English and Modern Languages|

 ENGL 366: Perspectives: Community and Consumer Culture in American Literature and Music

 ENGL 336: American Literature: Realism to Contemporary

 ENGL 210: Roots (and Offshoots) of the African American Gothic Tale

 ENGL 209: Introduction to Literary Analysis

 ENGL 165: Writing and Rhetoric: Writing About Public Health and Social Justice Across the Disciplines

-Recently, Dr. Tricker has been involved in the creation of a new minor in Race and Ethnic Studies at Longwood University.
+Since 2019, Dr. Tricker has been involved in the creation of a new minor in Race and Ethnic Studies at Longwood University.
 He and several colleagues were interviewed about the program for a recent story in Inside Higher Ed.
-In Spring 2021, he will co-teach a pilot to the Introduction to Race and Ethnic Studies course with Professor Shayla Betts (Department of Social Work).
+In Spring 2021, he taught a pilot to the Introduction to Race and Ethnic Studies course with Professor Shayla Betts (Department of Social Work).
 He and Professor Betts will serve as inaugural co-directors of the Race and Ethnic Studies minor, starting in Fall 2021.